 - 10. How does Big Dog Carworks Corp. make it easier to compare information from one time period to another? - 11.
 Who is the auditor of BDCC?
 What does the auditor's report tell you about BDCC's financial statements?
 Does it raise any concerns? - 12.
 What does the auditor's report indicate about the application of generally accepted accounting principles in BDCC's financial statements? - 13.
-What is BDCC management's responsibility with respect to the company's financial statements?
-Do the financial statements belong to management? the auditor? the board of directors? shareholders?
+Do the financial statements belong to management? the auditor? the board of directors? shareholders? - 14.
+What is BDCC management's responsibility with respect to the company's internal control?

-EXERCISE 4-1 (LO2) Classified Balance Sheet Watch video
+EXERCISE 4-1 (LO2) Classified Balance Sheet